1 WEEK (7 DAYS)

 Please Note: ARCAmazon is a not-for-profit initiative and all fees are strictly used to cover the program’s expenses and direct protection of forest in the Las Piedras watershed.
 For program durations outside of those stated above (e.g. 16 days) we apply a pro rata system to determine the final fee.
 For periods longer than 120 days (4 months) the maximum fee is US$50 per day.
 In cases where participants require services above and beyond our regular provisions (see ‘Included’ section below), an additional fee may be required to cover this (to be discussed on application).

-This is what we cover for you, with your fee:
+This is what we cover for you, using your fee:

 - Transfers on arrival and departure at Puerto Maldonado (airport, bus station or hotel)

-- Scheduled transport to and from field sites during the placement
+- Scheduled transport to and from the field

-- Shared accommodation from start to end of the period (in the field and Puerto Maldonado)
+- Shared lodging from start to end of the program (in the field and Puerto Maldonado)

-- Three substantial and healthy 2-course meals each day
+- Full board – three substantial and healthy 2-course meals each day

-- Clean drinking water, tea, coffee and fruit juice at all times
+- Clean drinking water, tea, coffee and refreshments at all times

-- Support and training which may include: Health & Safety; trail use and orienteering, basic jungle survival, basic ecology, impacts and challenges affecting the forests in Madre de Dios; research and conservation solutions for the rainforests in Madre de Dios
+- General support and training: Health & Safety; trail use and orienteering, basic jungle survival, basic ecology, impacts and challenges affecting the forests in Madre de Dios; research and conservation solutions for the rainforests in Madre de Dios

-- Personal supervision within your chosen project/field of work, by an experienced field coordinator (2-5 participants per coordinator)
+- Personal supervision by an experienced field coordinator (2-6 participants per coordinator)

 - Care and support from an experienced logistics and administration team based at the ARCAmazon head office in Puerto Maldonado

-- Weekly excursions (macaw and parrot clay-lick, boat rides, mini-expeditions, community social events)
+- Weekly excursions (macaw and parrot clay-lick, boat rides, mini-expeditions, hikes, waterfalls, community social events, sports, etc.)

 - The experience of one of the most spectacular natural environments on Earth with alongside a highly trained and fun team of conservationists